Dsap5131/checkers/testing/README.md

 `python3 -m pytest testing/test_board.py`

-The tests in [remote](./remote/README.md) require use of port 12345
+The tests in [remote](./remote/README.md) require use of port 12345 Some tests in [player](./player/README.md) require use of port 12345

 # Directory
 | File or Folder | About |